 Haruka Yamano returns from America to Tokyo in a wheelchair, both legs having multiple fractures from a car accident.
 She is helped by her brother Koichi and their father.
 Their father ...
 See full summary »

 A prequel set before the haunting of the Lambert family that reveals how gifted psychic Elise Rainier reluctantly agrees to use her ability to contact the dead in order to help a teenage girl who has been targeted by a dangerous supernatural entity.

 Jesse begins experiencing a number of disturbing and unexplainable things after the death of his neighbor.
 As he investigates, it isn't long before Jesse finds he's been marked for possession by a malevolent demonic entity, and it's only a matter of time before he is completely under its control...
 Written by

-When Jessie is showing Hector his new trick of leaning backwards without falling over you can see the wires holding him in place - it's wrapped around his right foot in the long shot.
+(at around 28 mins) When Jesse is showing Hector his new trick of leaning backwards without falling over you can see the wires holding him in place - it's wrapped around his right foot in the long shot.
 See more »

 See more »

 The Paramount opening credit is shown having glitches like when demon presence get caught by the video camera See more »